Onelinerhub/onelinerhub/python-pandas/how-to-convert-data-frame-to-list.md

-# How to convert data frame to list
+# How to convert dataframe to list

 ### As opposed to converting single [column values to list](/python-pandas/convert-dataframe-column-values-to-list) we can also convert full dataframe to list: